n8jadams/crypto-counter/README.md

 ```

 ## Todos
-[] Add Android install instructions to the README
+- [x] Separate development from prod
-[] Add sorting by total vs by market cap of coin
+- [ ] Add Android install instructions to the README
-[] Better design
+- [ ] Better design